ArmaghanSarvar/Deep-Convolutional-AutoEncoder/README.md

 # Deep-Convolutional-Auto-Encoder
-* Architecture and Dataset: Encoder-decoder architecture to reconstruct the images of CelebA dataset
+* Architecture and Dataset: Encoder-decoder architecture to map the images of CelebA dataset to themselves

 * Annotation Extraction: Storing the annotations attributed to each image